asaiyu/AMD_GPU_Learning_Kit/NeuralNetworks/Practice/Questions.md

 ---

 <details>
-<summary>What line of code is used to ensure that your user has access to the GPU?</summary>
+<summary>What command is used to ensure that your user has access to the GPU?</summary>
 <br>

 ```sudo usermod -a -G video $LOGNAME```